-Under the letter agreement, Dr. Russo is entitled, subject to her execution and nonrevocation of a release of claims in our favor, in the event of the termination of her employment by us without cause or by her for good reason, each as defined in her letter with us, to (i) continue receiving her then-current annual base salary for a period of 12 months following the date her employment with us is terminated and a prorated annual bonus for the year in which such termination occurred based on her target bonus and the number of days served during the year and (ii) continue receiving an amount equal to COBRA premiums for health benefit coverage on the same terms as were applicable to her prior to her termination until the earliest of (A) a period of 12 months following the date that her employment with us is terminated, (B) if she becomes eligible to enroll in a health benefit plan with a new employer or (C) the cessation of her continuation rights under COBRA.
+Under the letter agreement, subject to Dr. Russo's execution and non-revocation of a release of claims in our favor, in the event of the termination of her employment by us without cause or by her for good reason (each as defined in Dr. Russo's letter agreement), Dr. Russo is entitled to (i) continued payment of her base salary for 12 months, (ii) a lump sum payment of her target bonus for the year of termination, pro-rated for the portion of the year during which she was employed by us, regardless of whether the metrics have been established or achieved (with the continued base salary and pro-rata bonus payment reduced by any amounts Dr. Russo is entitled to under a restrictive covenants agreement between her and us) and (iii) payment by us of the portion of the COBRA premiums for health benefits coverage on the same terms as were applicable to her prior to her termination until the earliest of (A) a period of 12 months following the date that her employment with us is terminated, (B) if she becomes eligible to enroll in a health benefit plan with a new employer or (C) the cessation of her continuation rights under COBRA.

-In addition, in the event that Dr. Russo's employment is terminated by us without cause or by Dr. Russo for good reason, each as defined in the letter agreement, within 12 months following a change in control, Dr. Russo will be entitled under the letter agreement to (i) a lump-sum payment equal to her then-current base salary for a period of 12 months following the date her employment with us is terminated and 100% of the target annual bonus for the year in which such termination occurred regardless of whether the metrics have been established or achieved, (ii) continue receiving an amount equal to COBRA premiums for health benefit coverage on the same terms as were applicable to her prior to her termination until the earliest of (A) a period of 12 months following the date that her employment with us is terminated, (B) if she becomes eligible to enroll in a health benefit plan with a new employer or (C) the cessation of her continuation rights under COBRA and (iii) the automatic vesting and exercisability of any unvested equity awards that are subject to time-based vesting conditions then held by her on the later date of when her employment with us is terminated or the effective date of the separation agreement and release, which awards will remain exercisable for the time period set forth in the applicable grant agreement.
+In addition, in the event that Dr. Russo's employment is terminated by us without cause or by Dr. Russo for good reason within 12 months following a change in control (as defined in the letter agreement), Dr. Russo is entitled to (i) continued payment of her then-current base salary for 18 months, (ii) a lump sum payment of 150% of the target annual bonus for the year of termination in which such termination occurred, regardless of whether the metrics have been established or achieved (with the continued base salary and prorata bonus payment reduced by any amounts Dr. Russo is entitled to under a restrictive covenants agreement between her and us), (iii) payment by us of the portion of the COBRA premiums for health benefits coverage on the same terms as were applicable to her prior to her termination until the earliest of (A) a period of 18 months following the date that her employment with us is terminated, (B) if she becomes eligible to enroll in a health benefit plan with a new employer or (C) the cessation of her continuation rights under COBRA and (iv) the automatic vesting and exercisability of any unvested equity awards that are subject to time-based vesting conditions then held by her on the later date of when her employment with us is terminated or the effective date of the separation agreement and release, which awards will remain exercisable for the time period set forth in the applicable grant agreement, provided that equity awards that Dr. Russo held prior to this offering that contain more favorable acceleration terms will remain subject to the terms of those awards and not the acceleration granted under her letter agreement.
+Under Dr. Russo's letter agreement, if the payments and benefits payable to Dr. Russo in connection with a change in control are subject to Section 4999 of the Code, then such payments and benefits will either be paid in full or be reduced so that the Section 4999 excise tax does not apply, whichever results in the better after-tax result for